matakan/atlassian-jira-datacenter/README.md

 ### Spinning up the kubernetes cluster

-Since portworks requires at least 4 core and 4GB of memory, a 2-node K8s cluster having these resources is created in Google Cloud using the below command.
+Since portworx requires at least 4 core and 4GB of memory, a 2-node K8s cluster having these resources is created in Google Cloud using the below command.
 It is assumed that you have gcloud client tool installed and running successfully.
 ```
 cd kubernetes
 ./install.sh <your_project_name> <your_cluster_name>
 cd ..
 ```

-### Installing Portworks
+### Installing Portworx

-Portworks is installed by following the guidelines in its documentation (5).
+Portworx is installed by following the guidelines in its documentation (5).
 In the same documentation page, there is a link about how to create the required manifest file to install it (6).
-A customised manifest file (portworks.yml) is already created and stored in this repo.
+A customised manifest file (portworx.yml) is already created and stored in this repo.
 Be cautious that this file containes some key and licence values specific to this installation, so you may need to follow the link provided in order to obtain a new one.
 ```
-cd portworks
+cd portworx
 ./install.sh
 cd ..
 ```